toilaluan/DOST/readme.md

 ## DOST - DOc STock by MUBK

-A platform for sharing document with profit
+A platform for sharing document with AI Technology:
+1. Auto Generate title, summary, tags when upload
+2. Semantic search
+3. Document Chatbot

 ### How to install?